Gordon M. Keller: Biography

-Keller was born in 1952 in Saskatchewan and was raised on a farm.
+Keller was born in 1952 in Melville, Saskatchewan and was raised on a farm.
 He completed his Bachelor of Science at the University of Saskatchewan.
 He completed his PhD in Immunology at the University of Alberta in 1979, and completed his postdoctoral fellowship with the Ontario Cancer Institute in 1983.
 He then began his career in Switzerland and Austria.
 In 1990, he moved to the United States.
 Initially, Keller was at the National Jewish Centre for Immunology and Respiratory Medicine in Denver, CO and later moved to the Mount Sinai School of Medicine in New York City, NY.
 In 2007, Keller returned to Canada to assume his current role and established his laboratory at the MaRS Centre/Toronto Medical Discovery Tower.
 In 2016, Keller co-founded Toronto-based BlueRock Therapeutics with Lorenz Studer for the development of iPSC-derived cells for clinical transplantation.